jjwithanr/obsidian_bible_study/docs/New Testament/1 Thessalonians/1Thess4.md

 #### v.7
 >For God did not call us to be impure, but to live a holy life.

+#### v.8
+>Therefore, he who rejects this instruction does not reject man but God, who give you his Holy Spirit.

+See [[6Church#2022-08-22 21 56 Pages 1280-1300]] for other proof-texts that the New Testament apostles were the counterpart to Old Testament prophets.

 #### v.9
 >Now about brotherly love we do not need to write to you, for you yourselves have been **taught by God to love each other.**